How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Additional Experimental Details

 \subsection{Batch Sizes}

 We used a batch size of 128 for original model training.
-During unlearning, the retain set was processed with a batch size of 256, while the entire forget set was used as a single batch.
+For SCRUB and NegGrad+, the retain set was processed with a batch size of 256 examples; The entire forget set was used as a single batch if it does not include more than 200 examples, otherwise, the forget set batch size is 64.
+For SalUn and RL, the batch sizes of both retain and forget sets are set to 32.
+As commonly done in machine unlearning research (for example, \cite{unbounded_MUL}), the training is without data augmentation.